 During the 1970s and 1980s, under the leadership of Dean Peter J. Liacouras, the Law School greatly expanded its programs.
 Various “law center” programs with a community outreach focus, such as Temple’s Legal Aid Clinic, were founded or significantly expanded.
 Dean Liacouras established international Summer Abroad programs in Athens, Rome, Tel Aviv and Ghana, and organized foreign law graduate, teaching fellow, and graduate tax programs.
 Within the J.D. program itself, clinical education received new emphasis, and upper level course offerings were expanded.

 Under Dean Robert Reinstein, who served from 1989 to 2008, the Law School prospered.
-In 1999, to express gratitude for one of the largest gifts ever given to an American law school, the Law School took on the name of its alumnus and benefactor, James E. Beasley.
+In 1999, to express gratitude for one of the largest gifts ever given to an American law school at the time, the Law School took on the name of its alumnus and benefactor, James E. Beasley.
 The availability of Beasley scholarships, together with Law Faculty, Conwell and Public Interest Scholarships, continues to draw a bright, diverse student body.
 The Law School inaugurated a number of new programs during this period, including the semester abroad program in Tokyo, the LL.M. in trial advocacy, the LL.M in Transnational Law, and the LL.M. program for Chinese lawyers.
 Law School facilities saw significant improvements as well.
 In 1997, through the generosity of Murray Shusterman ’36, the Law School added Shusterman Hall, a converted Gothic-style church on Temple’s campus that now serves as an elegant conference facility.
 In 2002, a generous contribution from Lynne and Leonard Barrack ’68 led to the creation of Barrack Hall, named for Mr. Barrack’s parents, Sylvia and Morris Barrack, which houses classrooms, meeting spaces, and administrative offices.
-The Centennial capital campaign made possible dramatic renovations to Klein Hall as well, thus ensuring that all three of the Law School’s main buildings were accessible and welcoming environments for the Temple Law community.
+The Centennial capital campaign made possible dramatic renovations to Klein Hall, thus ensuring that all three of the Law School’s main buildings were accessible and welcoming environments for the Temple Law community.

 In 2008, Dean Reinstein returned to the faculty after 19 years, and was succeeded by JoAnne Epps, who had served for many years as an Associate Dean.
 One of Dean Epps’ first initiatives was the Upper-Level Curriculum Initiative (ULCI), an eighteen month curricular evaluation and strategic planning process that has brought about several new, innovative experiential course offerings.
 In 2009, the Law School was selected by the Robert Wood Johnson Foundation to house its new $19 million Public Health Law Research Program, devoted to funding research into the influence of law on population health.
 That year, the Law School also established the Conwell Community Corps, and offered recent graduates full-time, paid four- to six-month positions with Philadelphia area public interest agencies.